PREFACE AND A PERSONAL NOTE

 All this is necessary for the happy balance of plant and animal life on earth.

 Water cycles.
 Oxygen cycles.
 Carbon cycles.
-But... the carbon cycle has a major problem the others don't.
+But... the carbon cycle has a major problem other cycles don't.
 Carbon is absorbed by plants which die and then become buried, or in the case of the oceans, buried on the ocean floor, forever.
-(This is called carbon sequestration)
+(This is called "carbon sequestration").
+Oxygen and water cycle mostly without sequestration, meaning the amount in the environment never really changes.

 The only natural source that exists to replenish the lost carbon is volcanoes.
-They do not produce nearly enough to replenish the sequestered carbon.
+Volcanoes do not produce nearly enough to replenish the sequestered carbon.

 What does this mean?
-It means that due to the constant loss of carbon from the atmosphere over the last millenia that the last few hundred years before industrialization has seen the lowest levels of carbon (in the form of CO2) that the earth has ever experienced in its history.
+It means that due to the constant loss of carbon from the atmosphere over the last millenia we have seen the lowest levels of carbon (in the form of CO2) that the earth has ever experienced in its history.
+Our discovery of oil and burning it to release the CO2 has been our opportunity to replenish it.

-Plant and animal life on this planet that happily evolved with high levels of CO2 are starving from a lack of it.
-(Interestingly, this is evidenced by the fact that greenhouse plant growers add extra CO2 to the greenhouse air to achieve the proper balance.)
+Plant and animal life on this planet that happily evolved with high levels of CO2 for millions of years are now starving from a lack of it.
+(Interestingly, this is evidenced by the fact that greenhouse plant growers add extra CO2 to their greenhouse air to achieve the proper balance for optimal plant growth.
+This amount varies but can be easily 3-4x our historic lows)

-It means there is no natural way for it to be replenished.
-Without human intervention it would continue toward zero and the earth eventually will be nearly completely starved of carbon.
+There was no natural way for it to be replenished.
+Without human intervention CO2 levels would drop toward zero and the earth eventually will be nearly starved of carbon.

 WHAT CAN WE DO?

 We are already doing it.
 We learned in school that fossil fuels come from long-dead plants (fossils).
-Unwittingly, humans are mining this long lost carbon in the form of fossil fuels and releasing it back into the atmosphere.
+These are not toxic materials.
+Unwittingly, but fortunately, humans are mining this long lost carbon in the form of fossil fuels and releasing it back into the atmosphere.

 We are not home yet.
 We have only succeeded in increasing the CO2 levels from their lowest ever (around 300 ppm) to roughly 400 ppm.
 At the current (2011) rate of increase of around 6 to 7 ppm/year, it will take another 60 years before we get CO2 level back to a natural level where plant life will flourish at 800 ppm (or more).